Galarius/pinotate/ReadMe.md

 Export iBooks highlights

 positional arguments:
-  title              export only this book's highlights
+  title              export highlights of the book with specific title (optional)

 optional arguments:
   -h, --help         show this help message and exit